 But there was something missing.

-However, the merest mention of this to my mother during one of our regular transatlantic telephone calls, and she knew what she had to do.
+However, the merest mention of this to my mother during one of our regular transatlantic telephone calls, and she knew what to do.
 If you want to know where I get my tenacity from, you only have to know my mother.

-Dear Mum acquired for me a delightful (and blue!) camping tea kettle.
-It even had a whistle!
-Not only that, she also produced a camping teapot!
+Dear Mum acquired for me a camping tea kettle complete with whistle, and a camping teapot to match.
 I found a single-burner calor gas stove at a camping shop and we were in business.
-Packing the tea bags, a container (Tupperware, of course) of milk and some sugar, our picnic was complete and I was in tea heaven!
+Packing the tea bags, a container (Tupperware, of course) of milk and sugar our picnic was complete.

 The enduring image of the Californian Coastline where I spent so many happy years with my young family.
-A Perfect spot for a lovely brew-up!
+A Perfect spot for a lovely brew-up.